About Who Is Rich

 - I’ve been working from home full-time since August, 2004.

-- I’m a Christian and try to have that faith prevail in everything I do.
+- I’m a Christian and try to have that faith permeate everything I do.

 - I’m all about sports, both playing and watching.